Irish Republican Socialist Party: NATO and Russia

-The IRSP supports Russian and Russian proxy forces fighting against Ukraine in the Russo-Ukrainian War.
-IRSP members have publicly supported Russia's invasion of Ukraine, and the INLA have been accused of receiving "dark money" from the Russian state.
+The IRSP supports Russia and Russian proxy forces fighting against Ukraine in the Russo-Ukrainian War.
+It expresses solidarity with the Russian-controlled Donetsk People's Republic and condemns the "Ukrainian regime".
+The IRSP refers to the invasion of Ukraine by the Russian government term "special military operation".
 The party blames the war on "NATO expansionism" rather than Russia.
-On 25 February 2022, one day after the invasion of Ukraine, the party affirmed its support for the Russian-controlled Donetsk People's Republic in a social media post in which they called Ukraine a "Nazi regime" and a "NATO puppet".
-It included a picture of IRSP members posing in front of Free Derry Corner with the flags of the Soviet Union and the Donetsk Republic.
-This was condemned by local SDLP councillors.
-The party boasted about the INLA's bombing of a radar station on Mount Gabriel, County Cork in 1982, which it said was used by NATO.
+It boasts about the INLA's bombing of a radar station on Mount Gabriel, County Cork in 1982, which it said was used by NATO.
 In August 2022, IRSP members and Russian nationalists staged a protest against the Ukrainian military, outside Dublin's General Post Office.
-The Irish security services believe the Russian government were involved in organizing the protest.
+The Irish security services say that the Russian government were involved in organizing the protest through its Dublin embassy.

 Broad Front

 The IRSP supports the formation of what it calls the "Broad Front" which would bring together all Irish "anti-imperialist forces" to bring about a United Ireland.
 This would be formed on the basis of the following demands: